EDU-CIRCUIT-HW: Evaluating Multimodal Large Language Models on Real-World University-Level STEM Student Handwritten Solutions: Experiments

 \subsection{Results and Findings}

 The experimental results in Table \ref{tab: exp_result1} reveal several key insights.
 First, the findings empirically support our argument that task-centric evaluation alone fails to expose the full spectrum of visual recognition errors.
-Although automated grading is a multi-faceted downstream task, it inherently masks a significant portion of recognition failures.
+Although automated grading is a multi-faceted downstream task, it inherently masks a significant portion of recognition failures (as shown in Figure \ref{fig:intro_data_showcase}).
 For instance, while \texttt{Gemini-3-Preview} exhibits a Sample Error Rate (SER) of 37.62\%, its Error Impact Rate (EIR) is merely 7.60\%.
-Nevertheless, the recognition errors have amplified negative impacts on the downstream fine-grained auto-grading tasks.
+Nevertheless, the recognition errors have amplified negative impacts on the downstream fine-grained auto-grading tasks\textcolor{red}.
 According to Table \ref{tab: exp_result1}, with SER and EIR increasing from \texttt{Gemini-3-Preview} to \texttt{Qwen3-VL-8B-Thinking}, the grading performance gaps increase from 12.86\% in the binary agreement to 17.16\% and 17.35\% in the type and point agreements which require the correct identification of error types and precise point deductions.
+Predictably, these recognition errors may become increasingly problematic as AI-enabled educational systems \cite{chen2025wip} evolve to provide more detailed, step-by-step feedback, thereby underscoring the need of our upstream diagnostic approach.
 Additionally, as the overall recognition deteriorates, the EIR increases from 7.60\% to 19.60\%.
 These trends imply that stronger visual understanding captures more contextually significant information from student work, thereby reducing the likelihood of catastrophic error propagation.